Interview – Martyn Ware of Heaven 17

 Cryptic Rock – One can imagine, but you persevered through it all.
 Working in music is not a career path many take because of how difficult it is.
 Would you say that your perseverance is purely for the love of music?

 Cryptic Rock – That is great to hear.
 Heaven 17 had a great deal of success during the 80’s in Europe predominantly.
 That being said, you had not visited the North American region in forty years.
 When it was announced you would be touring the USA in the Fall of 2022, it was very exciting for dedicated followers.
-So, what inspired yourself and Glenn Gregory to tour the USA now?
+So, what inspired you and Glenn Gregory to tour the USA now?

 We’re very happy to be touring.
 We love our band as it currently is.
 Ian Craig Marsh is no longer performing with us, but we have three beautiful, talented women performing with us; and that also brings down the average age of the band significantly, so that is great too.
-They are very talented people and I’m just very grateful that we are still able to do it.
-I’m sixty-six, Glenn thinks he is still about forty, but he’s sixty-four.
+They are very talented people, and I’m just very grateful that we are still able to do it.
+I’m sixty-six; Glenn thinks he is still about forty, but he’s sixty-four.
 There are no guarantees at this age… anything can happen, so you just have to get out there and do it as long as you can.

-Cryptic Rock – It is exciting to hear there will be another USA tour!
-The run you recently completed in the USA was a fifteen-date tour which was extremely successful.
-The opening night, on September 16th, was in Pawling, New York at Daryl’s House and it was fantastic.
+Cryptic RockIt is exciting to hear there will be another USA tour!
+The fifteen-date run you recently completed in the USA was extremely successful.
+The opening night, on September 16th, was in Pawling, New York, at Daryl’s House, and it was fantastic.
 You mentioned your female vocalists, and they truly do sound amazing.
 How did you begin to work with them?

-Martyn Ware – Right from the start when we recorded Penthouse and Pavement in 1981, we decided we wanted to have this interesting balance between the traditionally masculine perception of Electronic music (which is kind of cold) and female vocals.
+Martyn Ware – Right from the start, when we recorded Penthouse and Pavement in 1981, we decided we wanted to have this interesting balance between the traditionally masculine perception of Electronic music (which is kind of cold) and female vocals.
 So, when we started playing live in the late ’90s we had another two backing vocalists named Billie Godfrey and Angie Brown; both are lead singers in their own right.
 Our philosophy from there on was to give the female singers as much freedom as possible to perform.
 We wanted them to help come up with arrangements and we were never worried about being upstaged by the girls; we wanted it to be equal characters on the stage.

 Virgin